ONE Hog Call events relocated due to inclement weather

 FAYETTEVILLE, Ark.
-(KNWA) — Due to inclement weather, locations in Fayetteville for Friday’s One Hog Call have changed.
+(KFTA) — Due to inclement weather, locations in Fayetteville for Friday’s One Hog Call have changed.

 The event at War Memorial Stadium in Little Rock remains as scheduled.